-Two light and springy Lemon Chiffon Cake layers are sandwiched with mascarpone cream and lemon curd swirls.
-This cake comes together with just a few components (that can be prepared in advanced!) and is the perfect balance of casual and sophistication for any summer celebration.
+This Lemon Chiffon Cake is made up of two light and springy layers that are sandwiched with mascarpone cream and lemon curd swirls.
+The cake comes together with just a few components (that can be prepared in advanced!) and is the perfect balance of casual and sophistication for any summer celebration.

 What is a Chiffon Cake?

 When you cross a sponge cake with an oil cake, the results are this soft and pillowy yet rich and tender hybrid.
 Chiffon cakes have a springy texture and are much lighter than butter cakes.

 Love this lemon chiffon cake but want to skip the layers?
 Try my new Lemon Swiss Roll Cake recipe.

 How is it so Pillowy?